stoyicker/android-check/README.md

     // Output file for HTML reports, default: new File(project.buildDir, 'outputs/checkstyle/checkstyle.html') reportHTML new File(project.buildDir, 'path/where/you/want/checkstyle.html')
   }
-  // FindBugs configuration
-  findbugs {
-    // Same options as Checkstyle, except for a couple of defaults:

-    // Configuration file for CheckStyle, default: <project_path>/config/findbugs.xml, if non-existent then <project_path>/<module_path>/config/findbugs.xml, if non-existent then plugin/src/main/resources/findbugs/conf-default.xml config 'path/to/findbugs.xml'

-    // Output file for XML reports, default: new File(project.buildDir, 'outputs/findbugs/findbugs.xml') reportXML new File(project.buildDir, 'path/where/you/want/findbugs.xml')

-    // Output file for HTML reports, default: new File(project.buildDir, 'outputs/findbugs/findbugs.html') reportHTML new File(project.buildDir, 'path/where/you/want/findbugs.html')
-  }
   // PMD configuration
   pmd {
-    // Same options as Checkstyle and FindBugs, except for a couple of defaults:
+    // Same options as Checkstyle, except for a couple of defaults:

     // Configuration file for CheckStyle, default: <project_path>/config/pmd.xml, if non-existent then <project_path>/<module_path>/config/pmd.xml, if non-existent then plugin/src/main/resources/pmd/conf-default.xml config 'path/to/pmd.xml'